From a lawyer to the lead of a scout group

 Mohammad says, "My love for the bagpipes is tied to the camp because I learned it for Palestine.
 I became the leader of the band to pass it on to future generations of the camp so they won’t forget our customs and traditions."

 Although his band has performed in many cultural centers, playing inside the Camp remains a unique experience.

 Mohammad says, "Nothing compares to seeing the people of the camp happy.
+When they film us, I feel like I was able to give something back to the camp amid all this destruction."
 Like everyone in the camp, he says, "We dream of bringing the camp back to life, and we dream of returning to Palestine.”